foopod/blog-3.0/_posts/2018-05-29-perspective.md

 date: 2018-05-29
 thumb: 2018-05-29-512.jpg
 tags: []
 description: Perspective is one of your main tools as a photographer.
-It's your opportunity to show the world what you see.
+It's your opportunity to show the world what you see
 ---

 My camera is always by my side these days.
 And I'm always on the lookout for interesting ways to look at things.
 The same things I look at everyday.